A sharp uniform bound for the distribution of sums of Bernoulli trials: Optimal bounds for fixed and

-The expressions $P^n_i$, $\sigma^n$ and $R^n_i$ are continuous symmetric functions of $\vec{p}$.
-We claim that $R^n_i(\vec{p})$ is maximal when the $p_j$'s take at most two values in $(0,1)$.
-In a different context, this result was established in \cite[Vaisman]{vai} but it has not been published elsewhere. \begin{proposition} For all $\vec{p}\in [0,1]^n$ we have
+We show next that when computing the maximum $V^n_j$ we may restrict to $p_i$'s that take only two distinct values.
+This fact was established in \cite[Vaisman]{vai} but has not been published elsewhere.
+Let us first prove that the maximum $V_j^n$ is attained with $0<p_i<1$ for all $i=1,\ldots,n$, which is equivalent to showing that the inequalities (\ref{d1}) are strict.
+We exploit the following properties.